ncatlab/nlab-content/pages/1446.md

-I am an advanced researcher at the Max Planck Institute for Mathematics, Bonn.
-I study the interactions of topology, higher category theory, and quantum field theory.
-Preprints,  papers, and more details can be found on my [website](http://sites.google.com/site/chrisschommerpriesmath/Home).
+Chris Schommer-Pries is an assistant professor at the University of Notre Dame.
+He studies the interactions of topology, higher category theory, and quantum field theory.
+Preprints,  papers, and more details can be found on his [website](http://sites.nd.edu/chris-schommer-pries/).

 ## Slides and talks